sirbrillig/humblepress/README.md

 A WordPress plugin for making really simple posts.

+Shortcut to this repository: [http://bit.ly/humblepress](http://bit.ly/humblepress)

+JavaScript is a popular language at the moment, and it has changed the way we use the web.
+WordPress is one of the most popular ways to create content for the web, but it is written in PHP.
+Whether you're not a fan of writing PHP code or if you just want to do some really cool things with client-side programming, it's useful to be able to know how to write JavaScript in a WordPress plugin.

-This plugin adds a button to the logged-in admin bar which activates a small new post form right on whatever page you're currently viewing.
+This simple plugin adds a button to the logged-in admin bar which activates a small "New Post" form right on whatever page you're currently viewing.
 The form has no formatting options, allows no HTML or JavaScript, and has no title.
 It's just a very quick way to make a new post.

 # This is a tutorial